vighneshiyer/vighneshiyer.com/content/research/random_notes.md

 - Trying to take sail model and generate spike or a very fast interpreter or even a dbt jit!
 Why is this not done already?
 We should generate models.
 Maybe have some way to specify undefined behavior specific to some target too.
 This would allow us to safely break away from spike and is good direction maybe for ansa to investigate

+- Combining repcut and essent
+- Profiling verilator on our cores and analyze coherency traffic versus Intel cores
+- Multi threaded verilator

+- Fame 5 simd, repcut, essent, khronos, unified compile to emulator
+  - Doing x prop correctly

+- Generating a simulator from semantics translation from rtl to x86, automated pass derivation

+- Direct asm emissions for rtl simulators and a c top level orchestrating them
+- Aggressive caching of tiny circuits using content addressed irs
+- Shared build cache for simulators
+- Why is vcs compile so much faster than verilator?
+We want direct bit code emission but how will we support platform agnostic simd?

+- Do what if analysis at rtl level, what are the true throughout bottlenecks of the web apps now days?
+- How do we do this accurately and efficiently in rtl sim and fpga sim?
+Can we avoid dpi overhead and annoyances

 ## HDLs

 - Rosetta code for hdls, Systolic arrays